yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/cmfcfilterchunkvalueimpl-class.md

 ### <a name="remarks"></a>Uwagi

 ##  <a name="setintvalue"></a>  CMFCFilterChunkValueImpl::SetIntValue
- Ustaw właściwość przez klucz do int.
+ Ustaw właściwość według klucza do int.

 ```
 HRESULT SetIntValue(